bleykauf/meer_tec/README.md

 [![PyPI](https://img.shields.io/pypi/v/meer_tec?color=blue)](https://pypi.org/project/meer_tec/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Currently, only communication via ethernet is supported (tested only with [Lantronix XPort](https://www.lantronix.com/products/xport/)).
+Both communication via USB and [Lantronix XPort](https://www.lantronix.com/products/xport/) are supported.

-Note that only a small subset of [MeCom](https://www.meerstetter.ch/customer-center/compendium/64-tec-controller-remote-control) is implemented at this time.
+Note that not all commands of [MeCom](https://www.meerstetter.ch/customer-center/compendium/64-tec-controller-remote-control) are implemented at this time.
+Feel free to submit more commands via a Pull Request.

 ## Usage

+### Connection
-### USB
+#### USB

 ```python
 usb = USB("COM3")
 tec = TEC(usb, 0)
 ```

-### XPort
+#### XPort
 Create a connection to the XPort and pass it as an argument to one of the TECs

 ```python
 xp = XPort('192.168.1.123')
 tec3 = TEC(xp, 3)
 ```

+## Commands

 The commands are implemented as properties.
 For example the target temperature can be read by simply using